 The final steps in completing a geographical inquiry are to reflect on the results of your inquiry and the methods that you used.
-This is an essential step as it allows you to learn important lessons from any mistakes that you have made and apply these lessons in your next geographic inquiry.
-There are several ways to reflect on your geographic inquiry: looking at what you have learned, thinking about how it was learned, and asking critical questions about the way your geographic inquiry was conducted.
-One of the best methods to help you reflect is to complete a self-evaluation checklist.
+This is an essential step as it allows you to learn important lessons from any mistakes that you have made and apply these lessons in your next geographical inquiry.
+There are several ways to reflect on your geographical inquiry.
+Reflecting involves looking at what you have learned, thinking about how it was learned, and asking critical questions about the way your geographical inquiry was conducted.
+One of the best methods to help you reflect is to complete a selfevaluation checklist (see Source GT.38).